 The Model focuses on behavioural competencies as they are required for how we perform our duties, clarify what behaviours are expected of us, describe the behaviours needed for success now and into the future and communicate and support our organizational culture.
 Competency development is about learning new behaviours - meaning things that you actually say or do - in order to improve individual job and overall organizational performance.
 Feedback is a critical part of identifying the competencies you need to develop.

-For more information on the APS Competency Model read this brochure or visit the APS Competencies Information.
+For more information on the APS Competency Model read this brochure or visit APS Competencies Information.

 Alberta School of Business Executive Education must be notified via email of all cancellations or substitutions prior to the beginning of the course.
 If you are registered but find that you are unable to attend, you have the following cancellation options:

-- Non-attendance or partial attendance will result in no credits awarded and 100% of the course fee discharged.
+This will result in no credits awarded and you will be charged the full course fee.